The 20 Best Axillary Nerve Dysfunction Doctors Near Me in Maryland, US

 English, Urdu

 Dr. Babar Shafiq is an orthopaedic surgeon fellowship trained in traumatology who performs surgery for acute trauma and adult reconstruction.
 As an Associate Professor of Orthopaedic Surgery at the Johns Hopkins University School of Medicine, the Johns Hopkins Hospital and Johns Hopkins Howard County Medical Center.
 Dr. Shafiq is very active clinically caring for patients with a broad range of orthopaedic injuries and conditions.
 An abbreviated list incudes: Poorly healing Fractures called Non-unions/Malunions Limb Deformity/Limb Length Hip Replacements Fractures: Lower Extremity: Hip, Pelvis, Acetabulum, Femur, Tibia, Tibia plateau, Ankle, Foot Upper Extremity: Shoulder, Clavicle, Humerus, Scapula, Elbow, Forearm, Distal Radius Fractures around hip and knee replacements Dr. Shafiq completed his orthopaedic trauma fellowship in Minnesota at the renowned Regions Hospital/University of Minnesota - Twin Cities Orthopaedic Trauma Fellowship.
 He has practiced orthopaedic traumatology at the Johns Hopkins Hospital since 2013 after spending 2 years serving as the Director of Orthopaedic Trauma at Howard University Hospital where he also completed his medical and residency training.
 In addition, Dr. Shafiq formerly practiced Physical Therapy after completing a master's degree prior to attending medical school.
 His knowledge of biomechanics, rehabilitation, and surgery make him uniquely qualified to guide patients from injury through rehab and on to optimal recovery.
 Current academic and administrative appointments: Director: Johns Hopkins Orthopaedic Bone Health Center (where he partners with Andra Love, PA-C to identify and manage the care of patients with fragility fractures and osteoporosis related fracture risk) Associate Program Director: Johns Hopkins Orthopaedic Residency training program Dr. Shafiq is very active in teaching and research.
 He gives lectures and teaches medical students, residents and fellows on a daily basis both at Johns Hopkins and at regional, national and international courses.
 Dr. Shafiq has authored or co-authored over 70 peer-reviewed publications and book chapters (See PUBMED for a detailed list) Outside of the hospital Dr. Shafiq spends time with his wife, 3 children and his dog.
 He is active in cycling, running and swimming.
 Dr. Shafiq is rated as an Experienced provider by MediFind in the treatment of Axillary Nerve Dysfunction.
-His top areas of expertise are Compartment Syndrome, Infectious Arthritis, Axillary Nerve Dysfunction, Fasciotomy, and Hip Replacement.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Compartment Syndrome, Infectious Arthritis, Axillary Nerve Dysfunction, Hip Replacement, and Fasciotomy.
+Dr. Shafiq is board certified in American Board Of Orthopaedic Surgery.

 Experienced in Axillary Nerve Dysfunction